npm/policies/open-source-terms.md

    code that violates a public license for others' work.

-3. Content containing malicious computer code, such as computer viruses, computer worms, rootkits, back doors, adware, or spyware.
+3. Content containing malicious computer code, such as computer viruses, computer worms, rootkits, back doors, or spyware.
 This includes content submitted for research purposes unless agreed to in advance by npm.
 Tools designed and documented explicitly to assist in security research are acceptable, but proof-of-concept